alex-petrenko/sample-factory/README.md

 ### Caveats

-- We never change the policy that generates the actions in the middle of the rollout!
-The policy index (in PBT scenarios) is only changed between rollouts.
-This means that a little bit of experience in the beginning of the next rollout can be collected by another policy.
-It never matters when rollout << episode_len, but if the rollouts are long and episodes are short, you might need to address this.
-See `finalize_trajectory()` in `actor_worker.py` docs for details.

 - Multiplayer VizDoom environments can freeze your console sometimes, simple `reset` takes care of this
 - Sometimes VizDoom instances don't clear their internal shared memory buffers used to communicate between Python and a Doom executable.
 The file descriptors for these buffers tend to pile up. `rm /dev/shm/ViZDoom*` will take care of this issue.